Food and Drug Administration, HHS.

-Since 1992, 12 requests for revision of the regulatory review period have been submitted under § 60.24.
-For 2007, 2008, and 2009, a total of three, or one per year, have been submitted under § 60.24.
-Two regulatory review periods have been altered.
-During that same time period, two due diligence petitions were submitted to FDA under § 60.30, for an average of fewer than one per year.
-There have been no requests for hearings under § 60.40 regarding the decisions on such petitions; however, for purposes of this information collection approval, we are estimating that we may receive one submission annually.
+Since 1992, five requests for revision of the regulatory review period have been submitted under § 60.24.
+One regulatory review period has been altered.
+No due diligence petitions have been submitted to FDA under § 60.30, and consequently there have been no requests for hearings under § 60.40 regarding the decisions on such petitions.

 FDA estimates the burden of this collection of information as follows: